nadzhafox/spotworldus/readme.md

 **!!!
 This comand delete all current project data.
 Be sure to create new backup if needed !!!**

-Place snapshot.yaml and spotworldus-postgres.dump in root folder.
+Place spotworldus-postgres.dump in root folder.
 Sure prev containers deleted.
 Run `pnpm restore`.